eoanodea/gatsby-portfolio-v2/README.md

 # Gatsby Portfolio Website

 This is a portfolio website built using Gatsby.
 The structure was taken from a LinkedIn Learning course Learning Gatsby.
-The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/learning-gatsby/).

 ## How to run this code